 Alexander’s thesis focuses on the practice of the UN in the implementation of the concept of human security

-PhD Title: Establishing Human Security: The UN’s interpretation and implementation of human security in the UNDPKO and UNHCR.
+PhD Title: Establishing human security: The UN’s interpretation and implementation of human security in UN peacekeeping operations.

 Alex’s thesis investigates the UN’s implementation of the human security concept, as espoused by the UNDP’s 1994 Human Development Report and the Commission on Human Security’s 2003 Human Security Now Report.
-Alex will be using the UNDPKO and the UNHCR as case studies after determining which interpretation of human security is most suitable for the UN and for the protection of civilians under international law.
+In a case study of the UNDPKO it will be determined if human security is being realised by the UN and if not what steps can be taken to utilise human security methods to protect civilians.
+The thesis aims to broadly answer the question of what role human security could assume in public international law interpretation and practice?

 Alex is a recipient of a Graduate Teaching Assistantship from The City Law School to undertake his research.
-He received his LLB from the University of Lincoln with First Class Honours and his LLM in Public International Law, with a specialisation in International Human Rights Law, from Utrecht University which he achieved cum laude.
+He received his LLB (Hons) (First Class) from the University of Lincoln and his LLM (cum laude) in Public International Law, with a specialisation in International Human Rights Law, from Utrecht University.
 During his LLM, Alex was a finalist in the 2016 Frits Kalshoven Mooting Competition on International Humanitarian Law hosted by the Netherlands and Flanders Red Cross and co-authored a research paper for the Public Interest Litigation Project of the Nederlands Juristen Comité voor de Mensenrechten (NJCM).

 Alex was awarded a merit-based scholarship to attend the 2017 Summer Course on Public International Law at The Hague Academy of International Law.